ibmdb/node-ibm_db/APIDocumentation.md

     // we now have an open connection to the database, so lets get some data.
     // Execute multiple query and get multiple result sets.
-    // In case of multiple resultset, query will return an array of result sets. conn.query("select 1 from sysibm.sysdummy1;select 2 from sysibm.sysdummy1;" +
+    // In case of multiple resultset, query will return an array of result sets. database.query("select 1 from sysibm.sysdummy1;select 2 from sysibm.sysdummy1;" +
                "select 3 from sysibm.sysdummy1", function (err, rows, sqlca) {
         if (err) {